CoffeeOps/coffeeops.github.io/index.md

 <h1>CoffeeOps</h1>

 <p>
 Coffeehouses are hubs of information sharing, places people gather, share thoughts, learn about happenings, and discuss challenges.
-There is a large amount of diversity of experiences that can impact and improve ideas and problem solving.
+Having a place and time to congregate allows for the sharing of experiences from diverse backgrounds that can inspire, improve ideas, impact decisions and problem solving.
 </p>